Azure/maximo/README.md

 oc get LicenseService sls -n ibm-sls -o yaml
 ```

-### Step 3b: Installing Maximo
+## Step 4: Installing MAS

+Maximo Application Suite (MAS) can be installed on OpenShift.
+IBM provides documentation for MAS on its [documentation site](https://www.ibm.com/docs/en/mas87/8.7.0).
+Make sure to refer to the documentation for [Maximo 8.7.x](https://www.ibm.com/docs/en/mas87/8.7.0), as that is the version we are describing throughout this document.

+All of the steps below assume you are logged on to your OpenShift cluster and you have the `oc` CLI available.

-#### Deploying using the Operator
+### Deploying using the Operator

-Maximo install is the same as the other services: install an operator and then create a Suite service.
-First we need to deploy the operator:
+In the step below, you will deploy the MAS operator and then configure the Suite service within the operator.

+Lets deploy the operator:

 ```bash
 oc apply -f https://raw.githubusercontent.com/Azure/maximo/main/src/mas/mas-operator.yaml